lukejagodzinski/meteor-astronomy-query-builder/README.md

-# Query builder module for Meteor Astronomy
+# Query Builder module for Meteor Astronomy

+A detailed information about module can be found on [this Wiki page](https://github.com/jagi/meteor-astronomy/wiki/Query-Builder).